BatterieNguyen/Data_Analysis_with_SQL/Course_2.md

         GROUP BY Day) deleted
 ON        deleted.Day = new.Day
 LEFT JOIN
-(        SELECT DATE(mergedd_at) AS Day
+(        SELECT DATE(merged_at) AS Day
                 , COUNT(*) AS merged_users
         FROM   dsv1069.users
         WHERE  (id <> parent_user_id AND parent_user_id IS NOT NULL)
         GROUP BY Day) merged
-ON merged.Day = new.Day
+ON merged.Day = new.Day;
 ```
 __6. Refine your query from #5 to have informative column names and so that null columns return 0.__

 DONE.

 __7. What if there were days where no users were created, but some users were deleted or merged.
 Doe the previous query still work?
 NO, it does not.
-Use the dates_rollup as a backbon for this query, so that we will not miss any dates.__
+Use the dates_rollup as a backbone for this query, so that we will not miss any dates.__

 DONE.